Home

 Germinating the seeds

-When to plant -- Plant your seeds right away for the best results.
+When to plant -- Plant your seeds when you receive them for the best results.

-Until the seeds sprout, it's important not to let the surface soil dry out.
-If you place the pots in a plastic container or bag to maintain moisture, leave it open a crack to allow fresh air to enter.
+Until the seeds sprout, ensure that the surface soil doesn't dry out.
+If you place the pots in a plastic container or bag to maintain moisture, leave it open slightly to allow fresh air to enter.

-Lighting the seedlings -- Once your seeds sprout, move them to a bright spot, with protection from afternoon sun.
-You may use a fluorescent light kept a few inches (10 cm) away while your plants are young.
+Lighting the seedlings -- Once your seeds sprout, move them to a bright spot away from strong sun.
+While they are young, you may use a bright LED or fluorescent lamp kept 3 inches (8 cm) away (See: "Growing indoors with LED lights").

-Repotting -- Once your seedlings are at least 3 inches tall (7 cm), you may repot them to larger containers about 1 quart (1 liter) in size.
-Repot gently and avoid letting the soil ball break apart, which can damage the roots.
-Water the soil before repotting to keep the soil together.
-For the first week after repotting, shade from sun and give no fertilizer.
+Repotting -- Once your seedlings are at least 3 inches tall (8 cm), you may repot them to larger containers about 1 pint (1/2 liter) in size.
+Repot gently and avoid letting the soil ball break apart.
+Water the soil before repotting to keep the soil together, and shade from sun for a week after repotting.

 Repot again after 4 to 6 months.
-The final pot size depends on how large you choose to let it grow, with a 15 gallon (60 liter) pot being suitable for a full-sized, unpruned plant.
-You may prune your plant to any size that is convenient, or wrap the shoots around the trellis.
+The final pot size depends on how large you choose to let it grow.
+A full-size, unpruned plant can live in a 10 gallon (40 liter).
+You may prune your plant to any size that is convenient.

 If you have any questions or problems, please contact me.